MOSSOAY FLOCK have been... BUSY

 where he worked from 2018 onwards, and, just recently, moved on to a new contract / owners on Harris; Jackson, we miss you loads, and hope you may sire many more beautiful lambs

-We are the "GAEL GIRLS"
+We are the "GAEL FLOCK"

 The Hebrideans are NOT rare, as they have grown in popularity over the past number of years, due to their relative docile temperament and lustrous fleece.
 They are a larger breed than the Soays, and not so fussy about shelter.